-The Dell G5 5090 is one of the best gaming PCs for folks who want a solid entry level machine that's very easy to upgrade.
-This fairy affordable desktop starts with a modest Core i3 processor and Nvidia GTX 1650 card, but can be outfitted with up to a Core i7 CPU and RTX 2080 GPU for more intensive gaming.
+The Dell G5 5090 is one of the best gaming PCs for folks who want a solid entry-level machine that's very easy to upgrade.
+This fairly affordable desktop starts with a modest Core i3 processor and Nvidia GTX 1650 card but can be outfitted with up to a Core i7 CPU and RTX 2080 GPU for more intensive gaming.

 One of the G5's biggest selling points is its sleek, foolproof chassis, which is incredibly easy to open up should you want to swap out components over time.
 We found Dell's desktop to be reliable for playing AAA games at 1080p and 60 frames per second, and like that the machine comes mostly free of bloatware.
 Overall, if you need a good, affordable desktop that you can make more powerful over time, the Dell G5 5090 is a great choice.

 Read our full Dell G5 5090 review.

 How to choose the best gaming PC for you

 Price: If affordability is your concern, most decent gaming PCs start around $700 to $1,000.
 For that price, you're looking at specs such as Intel Core i3 and Core i5 processors, Nvidia 1660 and 1660 Ti GPUs and 8GB to 16GB of RAM.